Freelancing is on the rise, and for a good reason. And why not?

-While anyone can shoot a video these days, you still require language skills, preparation to make new videos.
+While anyone can shoot a video, you still require language skills, and preparation to make new videos.

-Today, businesses are looking for new and engaging marketing methods as the audience view YouTube and podcasts captivating.
+Today, businesses are looking for new and engaging marketing methods as the audience views YouTube and podcasts as captivating.

 You can start your podcasting services and help clients create podcasts for their businesses.

 You can also focus on your youtube channel and make money through commercials.
-And with the upsurge in this domain, your demand will only go up.
+And your demand will only go up with the upsurge in this domain.

 If you have a flair for writing and want to work from anywhere, it might be the right time to pursue a career as a blogger.
 A blog can give you an outlet for your passion for languages.